A Decade of Music on the Square

 Sunday, June 7:

 The Amplify Decatur Music Festival is presented by Lenz and produced in partnership with Eddie’s Attic.
+All proceeds from the festival weekend will be directed to Decatur Cooperative Ministry, the Decatur Education Foundation, and Neighbor in Need.

 Amplify co-board chair Drew Robinson said, “Amplify has proven to be one of the best homegrown Americana music festivals around, with an incredibly talented and musically-diverse line-up that features national, critically-acclaimed artists as well as emerging local talent.
 We are proud to celebrate our neighbors at Decatur Cooperative Ministry and Decatur Education Foundation, are humbled by their work, and grateful for our wonderful partnership.”